 Overall the Race2Recovery team seems to have had an amazing few weeks and with lots more to come, we will be following them closely throughout each step of their journey for such a worthy cause.

-If you would like to get involved, you can donate online.
 Every donation makes such a huge difference to their campaign in order to help injured service personnel and their families.